storacha/w3up/spec/capabilities.md

 > Obtain a list of stored CARs

+The `store/list` capability can be invoked to request a list of CARs in a given memory space.

+The `with` field of the invocation must be set to the DID of the memory space to be listed.

+#### Derivations

+`store/list` can be derived from a `store/*` or `*` capability with a matching `with` field.

+#### Caveats

+None currently, but this is expected to change once pagination is fully implemented.

 ## `upload/*` namespace

 Capabilities relating to "uploads", which consist of a root CID for some content, as well as links the the CARs containing the content blocks.